philippseith/signalr/README.md

 #### Grab copies of the signalr scripts

-Microsft has published the client-side libraries as a node package with embedded typescript annotations: `@microsoft/signalr`.
+Microsoft has published the client-side libraries as a node package with embedded typescript annotations: `@microsoft/signalr`.

-You can install `@microsft/signalr` through any node package manager:
+You can install `@microsoft/signalr` through any node package manager:

 | package manager | command |
 | --------------- | ------- |